jonback40/javelin-bp/README.md

 ###Usage
-The `gulp build` command will guide you through the process of generating boilerplate files for either a **desktop**, **mobile** or **responsive** website project.
+The `gulp build [--type]` command will guide you through the process of generating boilerplate files for either a **desktop**, **mobile** or **responsive** website project.
 Once the task is complete, you must locate the `./build` directory that was created by the task and move its contents to your project.

 If you are generating files for both a **desktop and mobile** site, you have to generate them separately and move the generated files after each build, otherwise the `clean` task will remove the previous build files and you will need to regenerate them.